benjaminW78/EasyInput/README.md

 #EasyInput#

 ##Description :##
-javascript lib for simply manage yours events on all keys / window gamepad / touch inputs you want.
+javascript lib for simply manage yours events on all keys / window gamepad / touch inputs.

+*this script is not minify, and so you can easely read or modify it*

+##How to install :##

+- 1 : Simply download .rar from github or clone this repo.
+- 2 : You could use bower to install EasyInput inside your project. <br>
+        `bower install EasyInput`

 ##WebBrowser compatibility :##
-Every both key and touch Events are working on Firefox , chrome , chromium.
+Both, key and touch Events, are working on chrome , chromium. (when I get some times will update for firefox).

 *Warning : gamepad event is actually working **only** on **Chrome** and **chromium**.*